FAIRplus/the-fair-cookbook/content/recipes/interoperability/Storing text data in a knowledge graph.md

 ## Introduction

-If you ever had to do a literature search for a project, you probably could appretiate the great effort behind traversing the ever expanding volums of texts and trying to organize the extracted information.
-Throughout the last decades some noticeble progress was made in using AI to automize the process.
-The modern machine learning approaches are aimed at identifying, extracting and storing important information from the unstructured texts.
-To make the extracted metadata active and FAIR, one often stores in in a form of a knowledge graph.
+If you ever had to do a literature search for a project, you probably could appreciate the great effort behind traversing the ever-expanding volumes of texts and trying to organize the extracted information.
+Throughout the last decades, some noticeable progress was made in using AI to automize the process.
+The modern machine learning approaches aim to identify, extract and store important information from unstructured texts.
+To make the extracted metadata active and FAIR, one often stores it in the form of a knowledge graph.

 The pipeline for information extraction could be seen as a path of several steps:

 - Collecting the text data
-- Avoiding ambigiuity of entities with coreference resolution
+- Avoiding ambiguity of entities with coreference resolution
 - Entity recognition and named entity linking
 - Relationship extraction
 - Storing the data in a knowledge graph

 ## Collecting the text data

 First, one collects the text to extract the data from.
-Text may be the collection of the internal documents, artickles, online content, or result of pictures descriptions produced by image-to-text algorithms.
+Text may be the collection of internal documents, articles, online content, or the result of picture descriptions produced by image-to-text algorithms.

-Here as an example we will collect a dataset of articals' abstracts on the topic "cardiac amyloidosis".
-In biological domain articles can be collected from the pubmed database using biopython, for the sake of simplicity we will only go through the first 20 articles that come up in the search.
+Here as an example, we will collect a dataset of articles' abstracts on the topic "cardiac amyloidosis".
+In the biological domain, articles can be collected from the PubMed database using biopython, for the sake of simplicity we will only go through the first 20 articles that come up in the search.

 ```python
 #importing libraries